Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 The Pyrenees: Majestic Mountain Scenery

-While the coast gets a lot of attention, don’t forget the Pyrenees mountains that form the region’s southern border.
-I did a day trip from a town near Perpignan, heading up into the hills, and the views were just breathtaking.
-It’s a completely different landscape – rugged, green, and dotted with charming little villages that seem frozen in time.
-The air is so fresh up there.
-We stopped at a small restaurant for lunch, and the food was hearty and delicious, just what you need after a bit of exploring.
-It’s a great escape if you want to trade the beach for some mountain air and stunning vistas.
+While the coast gets a lot of attention don’t forget the Pyrenees mountains that make up the region’s southern border.
+I took a day trip from a town near Perpignan, went up into the hills, and honestly the views were breathtaking.
+It’s a whole different scenery – rugged, lush green and scattered with those charming little villages that feel like they’ve been paused in time.

 Where to Stay: For mountain stays, consider towns like Ax-les-Thermes or Font-Romeu for spa towns and ski resorts, or smaller villages for a more secluded experience.
 Many offer gîtes or charming B&Bs.